 Each of the underlying hedge funds charges a management fee and a performance fee, according to Mariner’s investment adviser registration with the U.S. Securities and Exchange Commission.

 For fiscal 2011, South Carolina’s hedge fund investments with Mariner returned 2.3 percent, including fees, or 2 percentage points less than the HFRX index.
-Pension money allocated to Mariner high-yield debt funds returned 13 percent, lagging behind similar investments with TCW and Apollo Global Management LLC (APO) by 0.8 percentage point and 0.7 percentage point respectively.
+Pension money allocated to Mariner high-yield debt funds returned 13 percent, lagging behind similar investments with TCW and Apollo Global Management LLC (APO:US) by 0.8 percentage point and 0.7 percentage point respectively.

 South Carolina’s real estate investment with Mariner was behind its benchmark by 6.6 percentage points.